What Is Coronavirus?

 - COVID-19 is the disease caused by the new coronavirus that emerged in China in December 2019.

-- COVID-19 symptoms include cough, fever and shortness of breath.
-COVID-19 can be severe, and some cases have caused death.
+- COVID-19 symptoms include cough, fever, shortness of breath, muscle aches, sore throat, unexplained loss of taste or smell, diarrhea and headache.
+COVID-19 can be severe, and some cases have caused death

 - The new coronavirus can be spread from person to person.
 It is diagnosed with a laboratory test.

 - There is no coronavirus vaccine yet.
-Prevention involves frequent hand-washing, coughing into the bend of your elbow and staying home when you are sick.
+Prevention involves frequent hand-washing, coughing into the bend of your elbow, staying home when you are sick and wearing a cloth face covering if you can't practice social distancing.

 Coronaviruses are a type of virus.
 There are many different kinds, and some cause disease.
 A newly identified type has caused a recent outbreak of respiratory illness now called COVID-19.